 Smead was a founding member of CU Boulder’s Aerospace Engineering Sciences External Advisory Board and established the department's A. Richard Seebass Endowed Chair, currently held by Distinguished Professor Dan Scheeres.
 For his many extraordinary professional accomplishments and strong volunteer commitment to CU Engineering, he was awarded the College of Engineering and Applied Science Distinguished Engineering Alumnus Award.

 Dr. Smead had a lifelong passion for education and learning.
 He quietly, and typically anonymously, supported scholarships and teaching programs as he recognized his responsibility to give back to that which had helped him achieve and accomplish so much.

 Joe died in 2003, but since then his legacy has only grown.
 His widow Ann has continued to be involved with CU Aerospace, and in 2017, in recognition of their tremendous support, the department was named in their honor.

 Smead is also well known for her work in her home community of the Vail Valley, where she has lived since 1999.
-She served on the Vail Mountain School Board of Directors and was chairman of that board until 2016.
-She also served as board chair of the Vail Valley Foundation and continues to serve on the board of an organization dedicated to providing leadership in arts, athletics, and education in the Vail Valley.
+She served on the Vail Mountain School Board of Directors and was its chairman until 2016.
+She also served as board chair of the Vail Valley Foundation and is a current board member on an organization dedicated to providing leadership in arts, athletics, and education in the Vail Valley.
 She was named the Vail Valley Foundation’s Citizen of the Year in 2014, and the Walking Mountain Science Center’s Reach of the Peak award recipient in 2016 for her support of environmental education for all children in the Vail Valley.

-Smead continues to work in the field of asset management, loves to travel especially with her family and her four granddaughters, all of whom are Colorado natives.
+Smead continues to work in the field of asset management and loves to travel, especially with her family and four granddaughters, all of whom are Colorado natives.